 - A confusing label that customers misinterpret to mean something else.

 - Customers not being able to find the information they’re looking for — even though it’s right in front of them.

 - The content your customers want is just below-the-fold, and therefore, completely invisible.

-- The topic of your white paper is not aligned with what your customers really need.
+- The topic of your paper is not aligned with what your customers really need.

 - Your paid search landing page doesn’t fulfill the promise made in your Google search ad.

 It doesn’t take long to uncover major issues.
 In fact, in as few as 5 usability tests you can identify the biggest obstacles, plus gather insights on how to course correct.
 As soon as the largest issues begin to emerge, we recommend using the rest of the usability study to test new solutions (while also avoiding new problems).

 When usability testing, you never know what you might find.
 Sometimes the smallest changes can make the biggest impact.
 We’ve seen minor changes on a lead gen form generate millions in incremental revenue.
 For more proof that usability studies can uncover a veritable goldmine lurking within your site, read The $300 Million Button.